Galectin-4: Nomenclature

+Tissue distribution

+Gal-4 is highly expressed in the stomach and intestine.

 Structure

 Gal 4 belongs to the family of galectin.
 Among various structure of galectins like dimeric, tandem or chimera, Gal-4 is tandem in its structure, so they contains at least two distinct carbohydrate recognising domains (CRD) within one polypeptide, thus are said to be intrinsically divalent.
 The CRDs are linked with a small peptide domain.